Roster of Musicians and Community Programmers

 Each summer, the City of Victoria offers free outdoor concerts and activities at Centennial Square and Beacon Hill Park for the community to enjoy.
 The City is updating its 2020 rosters of pre-qualified, local musicians and community programmers to activate these venues from June to September, as well as at other City-programmed events throughout the year.

-Preference will be given to applicants who reside in the Capital Region.
-Submissions will be reviewed by a City staff team.
+Preference is given to applicants who reside in the Capital Region.
+Submissions are reviewed by a City staff team.
 Successful applicants will be contacted in March.

 NOTE: Roster applications are accepted on an ongoing basis, however, the selection process takes place once a year.
 Late applications will be considered for 2021.

 The City selects musicians from the Musician Roster to perform at lunchtime and evening concerts in Centennial Square and the Cameron Bandshell from June to September.
 The City may also draw from this roster to program other events, such as Canada Day, or share the roster with external organizations wishing to hire local musicians.